andrewgc-dem1/petstore-api/README.md

-### General notes  12-12-25 - test1 today more secure check on TLS
+### General notes  12-12-25 - test1 today more secure check on TLS - tst 2

 This is a bit of a hack, in that both the app and the database (MairaDB) are on the same image/container.